mcellteam/mcell/src/docs/dynamic_geometry.md

 (mcell_add_dynamic_geometry_file in mcell_dyngeom.c).
 We then process the dynamic geometry file, adding an event to the dynamic_geometry_head (add_dynamic_geometry_events in dyngeom.c) for each line in the DG file.
-Also, we pre-parse all the geometry files listed in the DG file (parse_dg in dyngeom_yacc.c).
+Also, we do a preliminary parse of all the geometry files listed in the DG file (parse_dg in dyngeom_yacc.c).
 We need to do this to make sure that objects we are counting in/on will exist at some point during the simulation.
-The pre-parsing is somewhat involved and so is covered more thoroughly in a later section of this document.
-After this is done, everything in dynamic_geometry_head is added to the scheduler. (end of schedule_dynamic_geometry in init.c)
+NOTE: This is different than the regular geometry parsing done in mcell_parse_mdl and uses a different parser.
+The preliminary parsing is somewhat involved and so is covered more thoroughly in a later section of this document.
+After the preliminary parsing is done, everything in dynamic_geometry_head is added to the scheduler (end of schedule_dynamic_geometry in init.c).

 Create a data structure so we can quickly check if a molecule species can move in or out of any given surface region. (init_species_mesh_transp in dyngeom.c)